The following support and resources are available to all volunteers and not for profit organisations.

 Justice Connect Not for Profit Law also provides provides assistance with legal aspects in operating a non for profit including:

 - Rules or Constitution

 - Roles and Duties of Committee Members and other people involved

 - Changing or ending your organisation

-- Working with other organisations
+- Working with other organisation

 If you are an incorporated group or planning to become incorporated Consumer Affairs Victoria provides information about: